Centipede Arcade Game

 Scorpions ran across the screen horizontally, poisoning every mushroom they came into contact with.
 Luckily they always appeared above the player move area so poisoned mushrooms would only be in a certain section of the screen.

 If you could get underneath it and hit it with rapid fire then it was a quick kill for you.
-If you did not have the time to do this then you had to be fast at evading the creepy crawly as it moved rapidly around the bottom area of the screen.
+If you did not have the time to execute this move, then you had to be fast at evading the creepy crawly as it moved rapidly around the bottom area of the screen.

 Seat of the pants stuff!